okyeron/neotrellis-monome/README.md

 * Be aware - the multitrellis array will fail to initialize if the addresses are wrong, or the wrong number of boards are attached.

 * There are Teensy specific i2c_t3 example sketches which can be used to double check your i2c addresses.
 See `File>Examples>i2c_t3>basic_scanner` for more.

+## build help / support / troubleshooting

+[see this thread](https://llllllll.co/t/diy-monome-compatible-grid-w-adafruit-neotrellis/28106?u=okyeron) on the lines forum for assistance.

 ## testing with serialosc on MacOS